Bottoms up! Pretty soon there’ll be a Keurig for booze

 There’s no word yet on when the new partnership will bear (fermented) fruit, but we’ll keep you posted.

-Only problem is, with AB Inbev involved, you’re chances of getting a good pint are even more limited than a countertop serving vessel that mixes water with pods already sounds.
+Only problem is, with AB Inbev involved, your chances of getting a good pint are even more limited than a countertop serving vessel that mixes water with pods already sounds.

 Netflix Offline - How to download and watch

-Is this something you'd be willing to sit alongside your coffee machine?
+Is this something you'd be willing to have sit alongside your coffee machine?
 Share your thoughts below.